Chao0511/chaowang-website/index.md

 adviced by Pietro Michiardi, Alessandro Finamore, and Giulio Franzese.
 Before that,
-I received my double Master/Engineering degree in Data Science from CentraleSupélec, Paris-Saclay University and in System Engineering from Beihang University, and my B.S. degree in Mathematics and Applied Mathematics from Beihang University.
+I received my double Master/Engineering degree in Data Science from CentraleSupélec, Paris-Saclay University and in System Engineering from Beihang University, and my bachelor’s degree in Mathematics and Applied Mathematics from Beihang University.
 I also interned at HUAWEI Paris Research Center and EDF R&D France.
 My research focuses on:

 - Generative models for multimodality: